dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 1. Finally, enter credentials for your chosen destination as per the [docs](../destinations/).

-1. Next you need to configure ".dlt/config.toml", which looks like:
+1. Next, you need to configure ".dlt/config.toml", which looks like:

    ```toml
    [sources.google_sheets]